compilit/spgetti/README.md

 }
 ```

-Now all you now need to do is register QueryHandler, CommandHandler and/or EventHandler implementations.
+Now all you now need to do is register RequestHandler, EventHandler implementations (for plain Spgetti), or
+QueryHandler, CommandHandler implementations if you use CQRS.

-# Usage
+### Usage

 The Mediator pattern is about making your application loosely
 coupled. <a href="https://www.compilit.com/definitions/cqrs/">CQRS</a> is